ISRO readying low-cost launch vehicles

 Earlier, in his keynote address at the session titled Navigating Space Industry - Through Innovation, Agility and Collaboration, Dr Rabin Giles, Director Innovation, CNES Connect said that there is tremendous scope for cooperation between France and India in the development of space technology.

-"India and France can work to set up a model for the Moon programme," he said.
+"India and France can work to set up a model for the Moon program," he said.

-Dr Giles said space industry is a sector where 'patience and dream' play a big part.
+"Space industry is a sector where 'patience and dream' play a big part", he added.

-"Innovation needs trust and failure is an option," this is the dictum that he follows when he works with start-ups," said Dr Giles, adding that the key factor is trust.
 (ANI)

 ISRO readying low-cost launch vehicles